-The purpose of the Retention Office is to identify, recruit, retain, and empower students.
-The Retention Office works with students who are struggling to stay in school.
-Students struggle for a variety of reasons including academic difficulties, work-related issues, and life pressures; The following services are provided to assist students:
+The purpose of the College Success Department, located at the Tsaile and Shiprock South Campus, is to identify, recruit, retain, and empower students.
+The College Success Department works with students who are struggling to stay in school.
+Students struggle for a variety of reasons including academic difficulties, work-related issues, and life pressures.
+The following services are provided to assist students:

-- Assistance in accessing student support programs and services such as financial aid, career services, counseling services, academic support, special needs, etc - Support and encouragement to stay in school - Linking students to community resources such as daycare, financial assistance programs, etc
+- Assistance in accessing student support programs and services such as financial aid, career services, counseling services, academic support, special needs, etc. - Support and encouragement to stay in school. - Linking students to community resources such as daycare, financial assistance programs, etc.